GoogleChrome/web.dev/src/site/content/en/sandbox/inclusion-and-accessibility/index.md

   and get it published as easily as possible.
 ---

 web.dev has a large international audience.
-Members of that audience should be able to access and understand web.dev content.
-And they should feel included in the ways we speak to our readers.
+Members of that audience should be able to access and understand web.dev content, and they should feel included in the ways we speak to our readers.

 ## Use readable language
 Aim for a grade 8 reading level when possible.
 If you don't have a feel for what grade 8 texts look like, check out some [examples on Newsela](https://newsela.com/articles/#/rule/latest?grade_levels=8.0).
 If you're feeling frisky, you can also run your text through a readability test.
 * [TextEvaluator](http://textevaluator.ets.org/TextEvaluator/) can be used for pieces up to 1,600 words.
 * You can also use [Lexile](https://lexile.com/educators/tools-to-support-reading-at-school/tools-to-determine-a-books-complexity/the-lexile-analyzer/) for pieces up to 1,000 words.

 Admittedly, web.dev tends to deal with technical content, so the reading level will sometimes be high.
-But following the following guidelines will keep your language as accessible as it can be.
+But the following guidelines will help keep your language as accessible as it can be.

 Prefer shorter, simpler sentences.